The Gondoliers

 Join The Savoy Company as we celebrate our 125th anniversary year with Gilbert & Sullivan’s sparkling operetta, The Gondoliers!

 Through witty dialogue, lively ensemble numbers, and playful mockery of aristocracy and politics, the operetta celebrates equality while poking fun at rigid class distinctions.
 Fully staged, the show will be presented at the Suzanne Roberts Theatre (May 15th – 16th) and at the Longwood Gardens Open Air Theatre (May 29th – 30th) and features a professionally designed set, hand-sewn costumes, outstanding performers, and a professional orchestra, continuing Savoy’s tradition as the world’s oldest opera company devoted to the works of Gilbert & Sullivan.
-A talkback with key members of Savoy’s direction team will be given before the performances.
+A talkback with key members of Savoy’s direction team will be given at both venues; please see above for more information.

 Dramatis Personae